septiandco/Compuverse/README.md

 ### Project Structure

-Here is the complete project structure:
+Here is the complete project structure(MNC + Repo as db):

 ```plaintext
 lib/